Aspose/releases.aspose.com/content/en/words/cpp/release-notes/2025/aspose-words-for-cpp-25-1-release-notes.md

 {{% alert color="secondary" %}}
 <details><summary>Expand to view the full list of reported issues.</summary>

-Here is the cleaned list without task identifiers, task types, and vertical slashes:

-Here's the modified list with the identifiers, types of tasks, and vertical slashes removed:

 1. Support paragraph indention and spacing
 2. Width of tables incorrect on rendering to PDF
 3. CellFormat.HorizontalMerge reduces the cell's width